thaume/thaume.github.io/_posts/2014-09-15-ember-data-mastering-async-relationships.md

 ### User model

-We'll first generate the User model as we'll need it as a realtion in our Project model.
+We'll first generate the User model as we'll need it as a relationship in our Project model.
 To achieve that you need to enter this command in your terminal (the 'g' stands for 'generate'):

 {% highlight bash %}
 $ ember g model User name:string